ShawnWx2019/MetMiner/README.md

 4.  `MDAtoolkits::cbf_crawler`, convert InChIKey to classyfire data via [cbf api](https://cfb.fiehnlab.ucdavis.edu/). **[Recommend]**

+> [!NOTE]
-**NOTICE** We propose that metabolite classification analysis be performed directly on the database, and that the classification information be incorporated into the database during its construction.
+> We propose that metabolite classification analysis be performed directly on the database, and that the classification information be incorporated into the database during its construction.
 We have already carried out classification analyses on the Arabidopsis Thaliana Knapsack and KEGG databases, embedding the classification data within them.
 Going forward, we will complete the classification annotations for other database.

 **Different Accumulation Metabolites Analysis (DAM analysis)**